MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-vpn-fast-path-operators.md

 ## New VPN Fast Path virtual network gateway SKUs

-With the introduction of the VPN Fast Path feature in Azure Stack Hub, tenant users have the option to create VPN connections using 3 new SKUs:
+With the introduction of the VPN Fast Path feature in Azure Stack Hub, tenant users can create VPN connections using 3 new SKUs:

 - Basic
 - Standard